-We estimate that we will receive approximately \$10.1 million in net proceeds from the sale of the securities in this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and after the repurchase of all of the outstanding shares of our Series A-4 convertible preferred stock for approximately \$3.2 million, which we expect to occur simultaneous with the closing of this offering.
-This amount does not include the proceeds that we may receive in connection with any exercise of the warrants issued in this offering.
-Assuming all of the warrants issued in this offering were exercised in full for cash at an assumed exercise price of \$1.47 per share, which is 110% of the closing price of our common stock on The NASDAQ Capital Market on April 21, 2015, we estimate that we would receive additional net proceeds of approximately \$15.9 million.
+We estimate that we will receive approximately \$10.0 million in net proceeds from the sale of the securities in this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and after the repurchase of all of the outstanding shares of our Series A-4 convertible preferred stock.
+Simultaneous with the closing of this offering, we anticipate that we will repurchase certain shares of Series A-4 convertible preferred stock held by Sabby for an aggregate purchase price of \$3.2 million out of the gross proceeds of this offering.
+This repurchase is contingent on Sabby's participation in this offering.

+The amount of net proceeds does not include the proceeds that we may receive in connection with any exercise of the warrants issued in this offering.
+Assuming all of the warrants issued in this offering were exercised in full for cash at an assumed exercise price of \$1.32 per share, which is 110% of the closing price of our common stock on The NASDAQ Capital Market on May 21, 2015, we estimate that we would receive additional net proceeds of approximately \$16.1 million.
 We cannot predict when or if the warrants will be exercised, however, and it is possible that the warrants may expire and never be exercised.